Family sitting in camp chairs and at a covered picnic area in front of their tent in the woods.

 Per Night

 All parks are reservation only.
-A reservation can be made no more than 6 months before your arrival date.
-Any reservations made within more than one day outside of the 6-month reservation window will be frozen to changes for 14 days from the date the reservation was made.
+A reservation can be made no more than six months before your arrival date.
+Any reservations made with more than one day outside of the six-month reservation window will be frozen to changes for 14 days from the date the reservation was made.
 Reservations go live online at midnight through CPWshop.com and by phone at 1800-244-5613.
-For example: at 12:00 a.m.
+For example: At 12:00 a.m.
 MST on January 3, an arrival date of July 3 will be available.

 One camping unit with up to six people is allowed per campsite.
 A camping unit is defined as the maximum combination of camping equipment allowed in one campsite.
 If you have more than six people, another site will need to be booked.